 Order follow-up

-Keep the awarded work attached to the RFQ record instead of restarting from scattered messages and spreadsheets.
+Keep awarded work tied to the RFQ record instead of rebuilding the trail in separate inbox threads and spreadsheets.

 QuickToPrint / Workflow Page

-Keep the awarded work attached to the RFQ record instead of restarting from scattered messages and spreadsheets.
+Keep awarded work tied to the RFQ record instead of rebuilding the trail in separate inbox threads and spreadsheets.

-Track updates, clarifications, and next-step decisions without losing the original commercial context.
+Track updates, clarifications, and next steps without losing the original commercial and technical context.

-Keep files, notes, and follow-up attached to the same job so the conversation stays readable.
+Keep files, notes, and supplier follow-up attached to the same job so the conversation stays readable.

 Step 1

-The selected supplier moves forward from the same RFQ context instead of starting again from a blank follow-up thread.
+The chosen supplier continues from the same RFQ context instead of starting over in a separate follow-up thread.

 Step 2

-Questions, files, and adjustments stay attached to the awarded job so teams can see what was agreed.
+Questions, files, and adjustments stay attached to the awarded work so teams can see what was agreed.

 Step 3

-Status notes, delivery movement, and operational follow-up stay visible inside the same workflow.
+Status notes, delivery movement, and operational follow-up remain visible in the same workflow.

 Step 4

-Commercial follow-up stays readable without implying instant marketplace checkout or fully automated payments.
+Commercial follow-up stays readable without pretending the workflow is instant marketplace checkout or fully automated payments.

-Teams can keep payment requests visible in the same operational context without presenting the workflow as instant marketplace checkout.
+Teams can keep payment requests visible inside the same operational context without framing the platform as instant marketplace checkout.

-Buyer and supplier teams can see invoice-related follow-up without losing track of the job that created it.
+Buyer and supplier teams can review invoice-related follow-up without losing sight of the awarded work.

-Award decision, production follow-up, and commercial next steps stay closer together instead of splitting across tools.
+The award decision, production follow-up, and commercial next steps stay closer together instead of spreading across tools.

 Yes.
-QuickToPrint keeps the awarded job in the same workflow so buyers and suppliers can continue communication, status updates, and commercial follow-up in context.
+QuickToPrint keeps the awarded job in the same workflow so buyer and supplier teams can continue communication, status updates, and commercial follow-up in context.

-No. The post-award workflow is about visibility and follow-up around the awarded job, not about claiming instant checkout, escrow, or fully automated marketplace payments.
+No. The post-award workflow is about visibility and follow-up around the awarded job, not instant checkout, escrow, or fully automated marketplace payments.